alonpresman/AlonPresman/Writeups/THM/plottedtms.md

 admin' or '1'='1'#

 this payload is tautology SQLi that inject code which is always true.
-So, the data base checks all the usernames within the db, and this query manipulate the db to use username without really knowing it. the "#" sign is used to "cut" the query at the point that is appeard.
+So, the data base checks all the usernames within the db, and this query manipulate the db to use username without any knowledge about it can be. the "#" sign is used to "cut" the query at the point that is appeard.

 the full query looks like:
 SELECT * FROM users where username="admin' or '1'='1'# " AND password = "";